 These doulas are trained to address all the needs of their clients, including referrals to food pantries, housing programs and sources for free diapers.

 The NYC Department of Health produces an annual report describing the state of doula care in the city.
-The report reviews challenges for patients in getting doula support and possible solutions to expand access.
+The report reviews challenges for patients in getting doula support and outlines the Health Department's plan for expanding access.